vedp2003/DonutDelightApp/README.md

 # 🍩 Donut Delight Cafe - Android App

-**Donut Delight** is a visually appealing and highly interactive Android app that lets users explore and order from a variety of delicious donut options.
+**Donut Delight** is a visually appealing and highly interactive Android app that lets users explore and order from a variety of donut, coffee, and sandwich options.
 Developed using **Android Studio**, this project is a showcase of modern mobile development practices.

 ---